TrafficPLANit/PLANitIO/src/test/resources/documentation/Unit Tests and Integration Tests.md

 ***Description:***

-This uses the same network as illustrated in 3.4.1.
-The demand is 1 unit from Node A to C, with a path cost of 77.
+- This uses the same network as illustrated in 3.4.1.
+- The demand is 1 unit from Node A to C, with a path cost of 77.

 ***Location:***

-`src\test\resources\testcases\basic\xml\test2`
+`src\test\resources\testcases\basicShortestPathAlgorithm\xml\AtoC`

 ***Notes:***